Skip to content

 The Paid Page Model

-Subscribers pay a monthly fee ($4.99-$49.99) to access your content.
+The most important thing to understand about the paid page model is that it’s a relationship model.
+Subscribers pay a monthly fee ($4.99–$49.99) to access your content.
 They see everything on your feed immediately upon subscribing.
-You can also sell additional PPV (pay-per-view) content on top of the subscription.
+PPV can be sold on top of the subscription as supplementary revenue.

 The Free Page Model